pedwoo/matrix_transposition/README.md

 ## 3. Experiments and system description

-### 3.1 Computing system and platform
+### 3.1 System configuration

 Let's begin our examination of the experiments by first taking a step back, and outlining the technical specifications of the computing environment.
-This windows-based system features an AMD Ryzen 7 7840HS CPU and 32GB of LPDDR5X-6400 RAM, mounted across four slots.

-### 3.2 Specifications and configurations
+The system used to run the scripts locally comprises the following specifications:

+-   **CPU**: AMD Ryzen 7840HS (8 cores, 16 threads) with a base clock speed of 3.8GHz and maximum boost clock of 5.1GHz.
+-   **Memory**: 32GB LPDDR5x operating at 6400MT/s with dual channel configuration.
+-   **Storage**: 1TB NVMe SSD.
+-   **Operating system**: Windows 11 Home version 23H2.
+-   **Compiler**: GCC 6.3.0 with OpenMP enabled.
+-   **Additional libraries**: Standard C libraries for numerical computation and OpenMP for parallel processing.

-Due to the system running windows, gcc compiler has to be installed separately, in this case through MinGW, and the gcc version is 6.3.0.
+Note that due to the system running windows, gcc compiler has to be installed separately, in this case through MinGW, and the gcc version is 6.3.0.
 Additional information to ensure an accurate reproduction of the instance used for testing is provided in section **6**.
-No additional components or configurations are necessary to ensure the reproducibility of the results locally.
-Testing on the Unitn cluster the default gcc compiler version installed is 4.8.5, but version 9.1.0 is manually loaded when testing.

-### 3.3 Peak performance evaluation
+### 3.2 Peak performance evaluation

 We can now take a brief look at what the system we perform the experiments on could theoretically allow in terms of performance.
-As mentioned before, the machine in question's memory is composed of 4 sticks of 8GB LPDDR5X-6400 memory (32GB total) and mounts a Ryzen 7 7840HS CPU.
-Not all of these informations are useful to our evaluation, the relevant specifics follow:
+Not all of these informations provided above about the system are useful to our evaluation, the relevant specifics follow:

--   Memory clock speed: 6400MT/s
+-   **Memory clock speed**: 6400MT/s
--   Memory bus width: 32bits (8 bytes) per channel
+-   **Memory bus width**: 32bits (4 bytes) per channel
--   Memory channels: 4 (supported by the RAM)
+-   **Memory channels**: 4 (supported by the RAM)
--   Memory channels: 2 (supported by the CPU)
+-   **Memory channels**: 2 (supported by the CPU)

 For DDR type memory, bandwidth can be simply computed as:
 $$\text{Memory bandwdith}=\text{Memory clock speed}\times\text{Memory bus width}\times\text{Number of channels}$$
+$$\text{Memory bandwidth}=6400\times10^6\times32\times4=819.2\text{Gbps}=102.4\text{GBps}$$
-Sadly, although the RAM would allow for 4-channel access, the CPU only supports 2-channel access, effectively cutting in half the actual achievable memory bandwidth, for a total of 102.4GB/s.
-This value will be used for the calculation, even though with a more powerful CPU the memory could allow higher transfer speeds.
+Sadly, even though the RAM works in a 4-channel configuration, the CPU only allows for dual-channel memory access, effectively cutting in half the usable bandwidth.
+The value used in calculations will therefore be $51.2\text{GBps}$, even through a more powerful CPU would allow the use of the entire memory bandwidth.
 With this number in mind, we can go on to compute the theoretical times it would take to transpose each size of matrix supposing full memory bandwidth utilization.
 The formula follows:

 $$